Skip to main content

 Proxies are helpful because they let you delegate efficiently and add a layer of security.
 Rather than using funds in a single account, smaller accounts with unique roles can complete tasks on behalf of the main stash account.
 Proxies can be hotter than the initial account, which can be kept cold, but the weight of the tokens in the colder account can be used by the hotter accounts.
 This increases the security of your accounts by minimizing the number of transactions the cold account has to make.
 This also drives attention away from the stash account, although it is possible to determine the relationship between the proxy and the proxied account.

 From the security perspective, we can imagine proxies as bodyguards of a VIP, loyal and ready to risk their lives to ensure the VIP's protection.
 But proxies are also useful in other contexts such as efficient account management at the corporate level.
 They also provide an elegant solution to change signatories within multi-signature accounts, and they can be used within proxy calls and nested proxy calls.
-In this page we will explore all these interesting use cases of proxies within the Kusama ecosystem.
+In this page we will explore all these interesting use cases of proxies within the Polkadot ecosystem.

 Shown below is an example of how you might use these accounts.
 Imagine you have one stash account as your primary token-holding account and don't want to access it very often, but you want to participate in staking to earn staking rewards.
 You could set one of your existing accounts as a staking proxy for that stash account, and use your staking proxy to sign all staking-related transactions.